kadena-community/kadena.js/packages/apps/docs/src/docs/pact/beginner/index.md

 ---
-title: Welcome to Pact
+title: Get started with Pact
-description: Kadena makes blockchain work for everyone.
+description: Start your builder's journey on Kadena by learning about the Pact smart contract programming language.
 menu: Beginner
 label: Welcome to Pact
 order: 2